Grants for landholders in the Limestone Coast

-The Limestone Coast Landscape Board is providing up to $70,000 in funding to local landholders.
+The Limestone Coast Landscape Board is providing up to $100,000 in funding to local landholders for the 2024–25 grant round.
 The funding will support projects on properties that deliver biodiversity outcomes and primary production co-benefits.

 The Limestone Coast Landscape Board (LC Landscape Board) is offering small incentive grants to undertake habitat conservation activities that protect, enhance or establish native vegetation on private land.